ThorstenDoherr/searchengine/README.md

 If you are not interested in the source code, ignore the **code** directory.

 ## Documentation
-The documentaion in the **doc** directory is not up-to-date.
-It still refers to version 19.13 but will be updated in the next months.
+The documentaion can be found in the  **doc** directory.
+It consists of a presentation, explaining the algorithm and major features and a manual.

 ## Prerequisites
 Windows